liltims77/Diabetes_prediction_using_Machine_learning/README.md

 git clone https://github.com/liltims77/Diabetes_prediction_using_Machine_learning/diabetes-prediction.git

 Dataset
 The dataset used in this project is available in the data directory.
-It contains .
 You can find more information about the dataset (https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset).

 Models
 We use Support Vector Machines (SVM) for building the predictive model.
 SVM is a powerful machine learning algorithm that is effective in classification tasks.
 You can explore different SVM configurations and kernel functions in the models.py file.